-For clear admission to the master's degree program, the applicant should have:
+For full admission to the master's degree program, the applicant should have:

-- a baccalaureate degree (any major) from an accredited college or university; - an undergraduate grade point average (GPA) or 3.0 or higher; - · a score in 50th percentile or higher in each assessment area of Graduate Record Examination; - a score of 550 or higher on the TOEFL: - · a C or better in undergraduate statistics - a C or better in undergraduate research methods or equivalent from an outside institution (documentation of course content may be required) - two letters of recommendation (college instructors preferred); and - · a personal statement
+- a baccalaureate degree from an accredited college or university (preference will be given to applicants with undergraduate majors in criminal justice or closely related social science discipline); - an undergraduate Grade Point Average (GPA) of 3.0 or higher; - a score in 50th percentile or higher in each assessment area of the GRE; - a score of 550 or higher on the TOEFL (for international students only); - · a C or better in an undergraduate statistics course; - a C or better in an undergraduate research methods course or equivalent (documentation of course content may be required); - two letters of recommendation (college instructors strongly preferred); and - a personal statement (1-2 page essay regarding the student's interest in criminal justice and how the M.S. in Criminal Justice degree will benefit him or her).

-In accordance with the Graduate Admissions office at Marshall University, the department may admit a student as provisional after submission of all required application materials when he or she possesses a baccalaureate degree and shows academic promise, but does not meet the criteria for clear or full admission.
-Thus, students with an undergraduate GPA between 2.75 and 2.99 may apply and be considered for conditional or provisional admission.
-In addition, all other requirements for clear or provisional admission may be waived based on additional evidence of academic promise or demonstrated competency.
+In accordance with the Graduate Admissions office at Marshall University, the department may admit a student as provisional after submission of all required application materials when he or she possesses a baccalaureate degree and shows academic promise, but does not meet the criteria for full admission.
+Thus, students with an undergraduate GPA between 2.75 and 2.99 may apply and be considered for provisional admission, if all other full admission requirements are met including GRE scores above the 50th percentile in each assessment area.
+Conversely, students with GRE scores lower than the 50th percentile in one or more of the assessment areas may be considered for provisional admission, if all other full admission requirements are met including an undergraduate GPA of greater than 3.0.
+In addition, all other requirements for full or provisional admission may be waived based on additional evidence of academic promise or demonstrated competency.
+All prospective students are strongly encouraged to contact the Criminal Justice Graduate Director before applying to the Master of Science in Criminal Justice program to discuss the application process and requirements.
 Students who have previously taken graduate coursework at another institution must submit all transcripts and also meet undergraduate and examination requirements.
-Poor academic performance in prior graduate work may serve as a basis for the denial of admission to Marshall University Graduate College and/or the M.S. program in Criminal Justice.
+Poor academic performance in prior graduate work may serve as a basis for the denial of admission to the Marshall University Graduate College and/or the Criminal Justice program.